osobaudonmen/libretro-hook/README.md

 # Libretro Hook

 [日本語](README.ja.md)

 ## Overview

-`libretro-hook` is a libretro core for RetroArch that runs a script before starting a game.<br>
+`libretro-hook` is a core for RetroArch that can execute arbitrary scripts before starting a game.<br>
-The included sample scripts automatically load overlays for MAME/FBNeo used by the RetroArch Mahjong overlays project: https://github.com/osobaudonmen/retroarch_mahjong_overlays
+The included sample scripts automatically load RetroArch mahjong overlays for MAME/FBNeo ([retroarch_mahjong_overlays](https://github.com/osobaudonmen/retroarch_mahjong_overlays)).

 ## Downloads

-- Artifacts from `master` pushes:
-  - Pushing to `master` triggers CI and uploads workflow artifacts.
-  - Download the artifact named `libretro-hook-release-*` from the corresponding GitHub Actions workflow run page.
+Download `libretro-hook-release-*` from the corresponding GitHub Actions workflow run page.

-- GitHub Releases (tagged):
-  - Pushing a tag (for example `v0.1`) creates a release and attaches platform-specific ZIP archives.

 ## Installation

-Unpack the archive you downloaded and place files into your RetroArch tree as shown below.
+Unpack the downloaded archive and place the files into your RetroArch directory as shown below.

 Windows example